Akshay Sura - Partner

-We are currently working with one of our customer on the AODA compliance.
+We are currently working with one of our customers on AODA compliance.
 As we are migrating content from our Sitecore XP to Sitecore Content Hub, we realized that the Image Alt tags which are usually different from the Name or the Title of the image.

 In our case, the Title of the image is used by the Content Authors for searching and internal purposes.
-This meant that we need to use the custom Alt field on Content hub as the Alt, when an image is selected on Sitecore XP.
+This meant that we need to use the custom Alt field on the Content hub as the Alt when an image is selected on Sitecore XP.

 When you upload your Images to Sitecore Content Hub DAM, it adds the Filename and Title automatically while processing the upload.
 The results differ based on the metadata of your images.
 Here is an example.